pabloArce2/ML_project1/baseline_classification/README.md

 ---

-## 🧠 Notes
+## Notes

-- This baseline provides a simple sanity check:
+- This baseline provides a simple check:
   any real classifier should outperform it.
-- Accuracy is the main metric; F1 or AUC may be used in later models for richer comparison.

 ---

-## 🧩 Example Output
+## Example Output

 ```
 === Majority-Class Baseline (Classification) ===